ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

 }
 ```

-Note that though this document assumes the presence of a single event loop in the system, there's nothing preventing the programmer from running more than one event loop, simply by following the create/start pattern above for each of them.
+Note that though this document assumes the presence of a single event loop in the system, there's nothing preventing the programmer<!--why did we switch from "you" to "the programmer"?--> from running more than one event loop, by following the create/start pattern above for each of them.

 ## Using the event loop